 Banking data: S&P Global Market Intelligence

-Standard and Poor's Global Market Intelligence platform provides data on financial markets, banks and financial institutions worldwide.
-Coverage includes financial statements, ownership information, market analysis, filings, mergers and acquisitions' data and sectoral news.
+The Standard and Poor's Global Market Intelligence platform provides data on banks, financial institutions and markets worldwide.
+Coverage includes ownership information, market analysis, filings, financial statements, mergers and acquisitions' data and sectoral news.

 The top search-box locates information on S&P financials; corporate structure; key developments; people (titles/roles); ownership; estimates; takeover defense and corporate governance.